 Trypsin is an enzyme categorized as a pancreatic serine protease that is found in the digestive system of many vertebrates; it helps by hydrolyzing proteins.
 The trypsin enzyme breaks peptide chains mainly at the carboxyl side of the amino acid lysine or arginine.
 It can be obtained in white lyophilized or in a crystalline powder form.

 It is also used to improve the texture of fish products, somewhat like a meat tenderizer, in the cold stabilization of beer, in the production of hypoallergenic food where proteases break down specifically targetted allergenic proteins into nonallergenic peptides.
-This enzyme is also utilized in cell and tissue development as well as in the peptide sequencing techniques used for protein identification.
-Trypsin is immensely useful for dissolving blood clots, treating inflammation, and dissociating dissected cells before fixing and sorting the wound.
+The trypsin enzymes are also utilized in cell and tissue development as well as in the peptide sequencing techniques used for protein identification.
+Trypsin enzyme is immensely useful for dissolving blood clots, treating inflammation, and dissociating dissected cells before fixing and sorting the wound.